batsonjay/uploadDistributor/docs/architecture.md

 ## Concurrency Model

-- The daemon forks a new process for each upload.
+- The daemon creates a new worker thread for each upload.
-- Each process is isolated and exits upon completion.
+- Each worker thread is isolated and exits upon completion.
-- This model ensures scalability and fault isolation.
+- This model ensures scalability and fault isolation while being more efficient than process forking.

 ## File Storage

 - **Media Files**: Stored transiently by the daemon during processing.
-- **Songlist Files**: Persistently stored in a structured format (e.g., JSON or database).
+- **Songlist Files**: Persistently stored in the daemon's file system using structured directory & file names.

 ## Metadata Handling